Top Risks for 2021 and 2030 - Technology, Media and Telecommunications Industry Perspectives

 - Ensuring privacy or identity management and information security protection may require significant resources

-- Impact of disruptive innovations enabled by new and emerging technologies on their organizations’ ability to compete or manage risks
+- Impact of disruptive innovations enabled by new and emerging technologies on their organisations’ ability to compete or manage risks

 - Potential influx of substitute products and services that could affect the viability of their current business model and strategic plans